What Does it Take to Be a Biomass Power Plant Manager?

 - Prepare reports on biomass plant operations, status, maintenance, and other information.

-These are the skills Biomass Power Plant Managers say are the most useful in their careers:
+Below is a list of the skills most Biomass Power Plant Managers say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.